 If you are currently engaged in the deprive-then-binge cycle, then the first step is incorporating preemptive cheats that don’t potentially have compensatory reactions.
 For example, find those 2-3 food items – not “perfect” but moderate – that you can begin incorporating weekly to help you smooth out the highs and lows in your eating.

 I tend to think about the deprive-then-binge cycle as a roller coaster ride.
 The more you deprive, the bigger the eventual overindulgence.
 And then the bigger the overindulgence, the more strict the deprivation will be next time, and so on.
 This is a trap.
 And the only way to escape it is to slowly start evening out those highs and lows until you eat the same on Saturdays that you do on Mondays. #moderation365

 Once you get to that point, you might experiment with wine.
 Have a glass before dinner and savor it.
 Have the experience of it.
 Stay mindful to your response after.

 Hopefully this gives you some insight for how you should approach alcohol.
 It’s individual.

 And remember, mindfulness is everything.
 Having a glass or two a few nights a week will not break your physique, but you have to stay in the moment with it.
 Don’t use booze as an excuse to throw in the towel, and start eating with abandon.
 It’s about using preemptive cheats to stay more consistent, not continue to deprive-then-binge.

 Ready for more?
-Join my FREE #moderation365 training to learn exactly HOW to quit the deprive-then-binge cycle and start eating the same on Saturday that you do on Monday.
-Join the training HERE (it’s 100% free!).
+Join my #moderation365 certification to learn exactly HOW to quit obsessive dieting for good and learn to eat the same on Saturday that you do on Monday.

 Some tweetables for you: